 Solo travel as a mature or senior traveller

-People choose to embark on solo travel for many different reasons.
-Benefits of being a solo traveller include an openness to a new travel experience that can never quite be matched by travel with a partner.
-For a senior traveler, solo travel offers a sense of freedom, and encourages a willingness to meet people and form new friendships.
-This is where travel groups for solo travellers or small group tours that incorporate solo travel can be ideal, because you are bound to meet like-minded people.
-Odyssey Traveller focuses on mature-aged and senior travellers and understand your need for a solo adventure .
-The company offers a unique collection of senior vacation tours and an in-depth travel programme that lets you explore the destination , the local culture and sights within a small group tour holiday for senior travelers.
+People choose to embark on solo trip (singles holiday) for many different reasons.
+Benefits of being a traveling soloinclude an openness to a new travel experience that can never quite be matched by travel with a partner.
+For a senior traveler, solo travel for solo female travellers or male travelers offers a sense of freedom, and encourages a willingness to meet people and form new friendships.
+This is where travel groups for solo travellers or small group tours that incorporate solo travel can be ideal, because you are bound to meet like minded travellers who are often a fellow solo traveller.
+Odyssey Traveller as a travel company focuses on mature-aged and senior travellers and understand your need for a soloadventure .
+The company offers a unique collection of senior vacation tours and an in-depth travel programme that lets you explore the destination supported by your tour manager and local guide, the local culture and sights within a small group tour holiday for senior travelers.

-At Odyssey Traveller there is a single supplement charged for joining the group as a solo traveller .
-The single supplement covers the cost of single occupancy of a room with a double bed when travelling solo .
-We seek to be transparent in our pricing for the single traveller .
+At Odyssey Traveller there is a single supplement charged for joining the travel group as a solo traveller .
+The singles holidays supplement covers the cost of single occupancy of a room with a double bed when travelling solo .
+We seek to be transparent in our pricing for the lone traveller .
 Only in exceptional circumstances would a single traveler with Odyssey Traveller have to endure a night or two in a single bed.
-We have a clear policy on room type allocation for our tours in Britain and Europe for the solo traveler , they same type of room for all on this group tour , no exceptions.
+We have a clear policy on room type allocation for our tours in Britain and Europe for either the male or female solo travellers, the same type of room for all on this group tour is offered, no exceptions.

 Small group tours for those travelling alone